-The user can press and hold the directory key (bottom of the control key) to open either the list of online directories or the local directory of the handset.
+The user can open a directory via the handset directory key (bottom of the control key).
+By default, short pressing the directory key opens the list of online directories, long pressing opens the local directory of the handset.

-• Choose which directory is called up with the directory key.
+Choose which directory should be called up by short pressing the directory key.

-Online directories A list of online directories is opened via the directory key.
-Local directory The local directory is opened via the directory key
+Online directories A list of online directories is opened by short pressing.
+Long pressing opens the local directory.
+Local directory The local directory is opened by short pressing.
+Long pressing opens the online directories.